JohannesBuchner/LSST-PLAsTiCC-classification-solution/README.rst

 * compute median black body temperature of data before peak
 * compute median black body temperature of data after peak

-The third simply extracts all SEDs with their photo-z and target class.
+The third (make_SED_features.py) simply extracts all SEDs with their photo-z and target class.
 The forth uses train_SED.py to train a simple neural network to give target class probabilities simply from the SEDs.
 Because each object can have multiple SEDs, these are combined by taking the maximum across each classification.

-Before using make_2dslope_features.py, I created make_slopecolor_features.py.
+Before switching to make_2dslope_features.py, I created make_slope_features.py.
 It performs bootstrapped least square line fits to get rise and fall slopes, peak fluxes and SED evolution over time.
 This is done for each photometric band.
 The colors at the peaks are also computed.